craftercms/docs/source/by-role/system-admin/configuration.rst

 as a reverse proxy setup.

 The ``ProxyPassMatch`` directive is equivalent to ``ProxyPass`` but makes use of regular expressions instead of simple prefix matching.
-In the above authoring example, the ``ProxyPassMatch`` line configures the websocket for Studio.
+In the above authoring example, the ``ProxyPassMatch`` line configures the websocket for Studio events.

 """"""""""""""""""""""""
 Reverse Proxy with NGINX